 So here’s how to make shroom tea.
 You can either use fresh or dried mushrooms to make your tea.
 Pay attention to dose prior to making your tea.
 You need a lot more fresh mushrooms to make a tea that’s as strong as a tea brewed from dried shrooms.
 So to make tea that’s a .5 gram dose you’ll want 1 gram of dried shrooms or 10 grams of fresh mushrooms.

 If you’re using dried shrooms in your shroom tea then it’s best to grind them into a powder.
 We like to use a coffee or spice grinder to make this happen.
-We have a really nice dedicated grinder for use with shrooms and a busted up old one for use with coffee.
-We don’t mix ‘em up.
+Also, we have a really nice dedicated grinder for use with shrooms and a busted up old one for use with coffee.
+Don’t mix ‘em up.
 If you don’t have a coffee grinder then try your best to chop up your mushrooms using a really sharp knife as best as you can.

 Don’t try to grind your fresh shrooms.
 If you’ve got a food processor—go for it.
 But make sure you wash the fuck out of that thing before you use it next time or your next meal could be a trip.
 We like to just bust out the knife and get to chopping those fresh shrooms into the smallest bits possible.